farazsth98/farazsth98.github.io/_posts/2019-10-11-picoctf-2019-ghostdiary.markdown

 Tcachebins[idx=17, size=0x120] count=7  ←  Chunk(addr=0x55a7bc2553f0, size=0x130, flags=PREV_INUSE)  ←  Chunk(addr=0x55a7bc2552c0, size=0x130, flags=PREV_INUSE)  ←  ...
 ```

 * We don't want either of the chunks A or C to go into the tcache bins, as there is no consolidation in the tcache bins.
-The exploit relies on `malloc_consolidate` being called.
+The exploit relies on the fact that chunk C will coalesce backwards with chunks A and B provided we set up the heap correctly.

 ##### **Step 3**